In India, digital gold sellers hope trickle will become a rush

 ($1 = 64.9800 Indian rupees)

-Additional reporting by N R Sethuraman in Bengaluru; Editing by Gavin Maguire and
+Additional reporting by N R Sethuraman in Bengaluru; Editing by Gavin Maguire and Gerry Doyle